flickzhaccer/BSV28-REMAKEFIX/README.md

 VBC Remake V28 (@lexim0ff) (@flickzhacc)

-ANDROID APK - YOUR USING
+ANDROID APK - THE ONE YOU USE KEK

 Server ZIP Original: by LekmaDev